YouTube intro maker for branded openings | HeyGen

 Intros build familiarity and professionalism, two factors that encourage viewers to trust the creator and subscribe for more content, especially with a captivating intro video.
 It’s a small upgrade with big results.

 Yes.
-You can update style, music, and logo at any time using the intro template.
-Keep your branding fresh while maintaining a recognisable look and feel for your audience.
+You can update style, music, and logo anytime using the intro template.
+Keep your branding fresh while maintaining a recognizable look and feel for your audience.

-High-resolution export options are available so your intro video looks sharp on all YouTube devices and screen sizes, from mobiles to TVs.
+High-resolution export options are available so your intro video looks sharp on all YouTube devices and screen sizes, from phones to TVs.

 Yes.
-Create dedicated 9:16 intros designed for Shorts and mobile-first viewing so your branding stays strong outside of long-form uploads.
+Create dedicated 9:16 intros built for Shorts and mobile-first viewing so your branding stays strong outside long-form uploads.

 You can choose from a curated soundtrack library designed for intros in your video editor.
-Every clip is synchronised automatically for maximum impact.
+Every clip is synchronized automatically for maximum impact.

 Explore more AI powered tools